-The dairy industry is dedicated to the production of milk and processing of by-products such as yoghurts, cheeses, butter, cream … This sector generates a large quantity of process water highly contaminated with organic matter, as well as nitrogen and phosphorus, detergents, acid, oils and greases.
+The dairy industry is dedicated to the production of milk and processing of by-products such as yoghurts, cheeses, butter, cream … This sector generates a large quantity of process water highly contaminated with organic matter, nitrogen and phosphorus, detergents, acidity, oils and greases.

-The range of water treatment solutions Salher enables endless options which adapt to any quality and innovation challenge.
+The range of water treatment solutions Salher offers endless options to address any quality and innovation challenge.

-Origin of discharge from the dairy industry and its by-products
+Origin of the wastewater issued from the dairy industry and its by-products

 - Cleaning of tanks, equipment and installations, surfaces (floors, walls), leaks and spills.

-- Periodic drainage operations.
-These operations represent the largest part of water consumption in order to guarantee the required hygiene and quality conditions.
+- Regular drainage operations.
+These operations represent the largest part of water consumption to guarantee the required hygiene and quality conditions.

 - Sanitary uses.

-There are several treatment options depending on the defined strategy, the type of project (wastewater removal, reuse) and the discharge of treated water.
+There are several treatment solutions depending on the defined strategy, the type of project (wastewater treatment, reuse) and the discharge of treated water.

-According to the flow, the pumping station could be prefabricated or a civil engineering structure.
+Depending on the flow, the pumping station can be prefabricated or a civil engineering structure.
 Salher tanks are manufactured in GFRP according to the Filament Winding method and have the following advantages:

 - Complete waterproofness and corrosion resistance,

-- High chemical and mechanical resistance enables underground installation in many circumstances (deepness, water-table, etc),
+- High chemical and mechanical resistance to enable underground installation in circumstances such as deepness, water-table, etc.,

 - Light equipment,